Move Forward Guide

 - Decrease your risk of falling

-- Climb and descend stairs and curbs
+- Improve your ability to climb and descend stairs and curbs

 - Participate in activities that are important to you

-Parkinson disease can make daily activities seem frustrating and time-consuming.
+Parkinson’s disease can make daily activities seem frustrating and time-consuming.
 Your physical therapist will become a partner with you and your family to help you combat and manage the symptoms of PD.
 As your condition changes, your treatment program will be adjusted to help you be as independent and as active as possible.

 Can this Injury or Condition be Prevented?